MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-startup-problems.md

 - The computer stops responding (hangs).
 - You receive an error message.

-If a startup problem occurs after you click **Microsoft Windows Server 2003** on either the boot loader menu, or when you receive the "Please select the operating system to start" message, files that the operating system needs may be missing or damaged.
-Windows provides several options that you can use to troubleshoot this issue, including safe mode, the Recovery Console, and an Automated System Recovery.
+If a startup problem occurs after you select **Microsoft Windows Server 2003** on either of the following conditions:

+- On the boot loader menu,
+- When you receive the "Please select the operating system to start" message,

+files that the operating system needs may be missing or damaged.
+Windows provides several options that you can use to troubleshoot this issue, including:

+- Safe mode
+- The Recovery Console
+- An Automated System Recovery

 ## How to start the computer by using the last known good configuration

 If the startup problem occurs immediately after you make a change to the computer (for example, after you install a new driver), try to start the computer by using the Last Known Good Configuration feature.

 When you use the Last Known Good Configuration feature, you start your computer by using the most recent settings that worked.
 This feature restores registry information and driver settings that were in effect the last time that the computer started successfully.
-Use this feature when you can't start Windows after you make a change to the computer (for example, after you install or upgrade a device driver).
+Use this feature when you can't start Windows after you make a change to the computer.
+For example, you install or upgrade a device driver.

 To start the computer by using Last Known Good Configuration, follow these steps: